OctopusDeploy/OctoProduct/chapter10/index.md

 * Deployments can be triggered by external events.
 * Deployments can trigger external events.

-In practice a deployment processes may be a single component in a wider ecosystem of business process management tools.
+In practice a deployment process may be a single component in a wider ecosystem of business process management tools.
 The ability to orchestrate deployments from third party platforms and report results back allows teams to manage complex deployments as part of a broader business process.

 ## Links
 * [Foreward](../chapter0/index.md)